Students volunteering in two states, DC with Alternative Breaks

-University of Maine students with Alternative Breaks, a student-led organization that promotes community involvement, are spending the upcoming winter and spring breaks volunteering throughout the United States.
+University of Maine students with Alternative Breaks, a student-led organization that promotes community involvement, are spending the winter and spring breaks volunteering throughout the United States.

 Since 1998, UMaine’s Black Bear Chapter of Alternative Breaks has organized trips for students to provide volunteer service to others.

 This year, the nonprofit is deploying five groups of 12 students.
 The students, along with faculty and graduate student advisers, will spend their winter and spring break vacations on volunteer service trips that focus on various social issues, such as affordable housing, disaster relief and food security.

 Throughout the academic year, students participate in service learning, fundraising and team-building activities and are engaged with the planning of their upcoming service trips.

 Each of the volunteer service trips is led by a team of undergraduate site co-leaders, many of whom have prior experience participating in Alternative Breaks trips.

 The groups will leave Jan.
 12 and March 16 to travel to their respective project locations.

 - Lynchburg Grows in Lynchburg, Virginia, to help with nutrition and food systems programming that offers disadvantaged persons access to garden spaces and helps them enjoy the healthy benefits of gardening;